karimra/gnmic/docs/advanced/prompt_suggestions.md

 The [Examples](#examples) section provide some good practical examples on how these two flags can be used together to process the YANG models from different vendors.

 ### Understanding path suggestions
-When `gnmic` provides a user with the path suggestions it does it in a very unique and intellectual way.
+When `gnmic` provides a user with the path suggestions it does it in a smart and intuitive way.

 ![path suggestions](https://gitlab.com/rdodin/pics/-/wikis/uploads/d3815b474605765989d136753c0f9c87/image.png)